marcus-o/real_time_rfsoc_phase_correction/readme.md

 - the full interferogram train without phase correction

 ## Connecting the RFSoC4x2
-The AMD Zynq Ultrascale+ RFSoC XCZU48DR-2FFVG1517E accepts maximally a 1 V peak-to-peak voltage at its analog-to-digital converters which are 100-Ohm terminated.
+The AMD Zynq Ultrascale+ RFSoC XCZU48DR-2FFVG1517E wants a maximum 0.5 V peak-to-peak voltage at its analog-to-digital converters which are 100-Ohm terminated.
-The RFSoC4x2 inputs convert from 50 Ohm to 100 Ohm using balancing units, thus, we expect the maximally allowed peak-to-peak voltage at the SMA inputs is 0.5 V (i.e., 0.25 V from zero to the pulse maximum).
+The RFSoC4x2 inputs convert from 50 Ohm to 100 Ohm using balancing units, thus, we expect the maximally allowed peak-to-peak voltage at the SMA inputs is 0.25 V (i.e., 0.125 V from zero to the pulse maximum).
-The provided overlays listen for interferograms at port ADC_D.
+The provided overlays listen for interferograms at port ADC_D (reference/ main signal) and ADC_C (second signal).
 For testing, the overlays, after loading, play an infinite interferogram train on the DAC_B output port.
 To avoid building a radio, DAC_B must always be connected to the ADC_D port or 50-Ohm terminated.

 ## Authors
 Validation, Experimentation, Writing by A. Eber, M. Schultze, B. Bernhardt, M. Ossiander.
 Code by M. Ossiander.